rigetti/pyquil/docs/source/introducing_v4.rst

 Using the new QPU Compiler Backend
 ----------------------------------

 Rigetti's next-generation QPU compiler is accessible through pyQuil v4.
-This new backend is still in development, so while it will eventually become the default, it is currently in limited access.
-If you have access, you can configure your compiler to use it using the new ``QPUCompilerAPIOptions`` class:
+This backend is required for Ankaa based QPUs and can be configured with the new :py:class:`~pyquil.api.QPUCompilerAPIOptions` class.

 .. code:: python